Madao97/STReF-NDVI/README.md

 This repository contains a reproducible pipeline to:
 1) preprocess Sentinel-2 & Sentinel-1 data,
 2) construct training/validation datasets,
-3) train the ReNDVIval-RaST model, and
+3) train the STReF-NDVI model, and
 4) predict & evaluate reconstructed NDVI time series.

 All scripts are CLI-friendly with English comments and generalized paths for GitHub use.